Chia-Network/clvm_tools/costs/README.md

 `lookup_2-2` measures the time it takes to perform a lookup of depth 1.
 This determines the minimum overhead of this operator.
-Given that this is *less* than what we've measeired for the `const` operations to string them together, it seems reasonable to model the minimum cost for a path lookup to be 0, and just incur a cost of **1** per leg.
+Given that this is *less* than what we've measured for the `cons` operations to string them together, it seems reasonable to model the minimum cost for a path lookup to be 0, and just incur a cost of **1** per leg.